Dedicated short bias strategy

 Source: (Data: Tradingview)

-Unfortunately, the people on the other side of the trade lost huge amount of money.
-The hedge fund Melvin Capital lost billions of dollars after being on the wrong side of the GameStop short-squeeze.
-This, along with a few other poor trades, urged an emergency funding from Steve Cohen’s Point72 and Ken Griffin’s Citadel, both well respected hedge funds in the industry.
+In the Gamestop story, the short sellers lost huge amount of money.
+Especially, the hedge fund Melvin Capital lost billions of dollars after being on the wrong side of the GameStop short squeeze.

 Why should I be interested in this post?